 Back in 1954, Standard had explored the possibility of a merger with Rover, whose managing director, Spencer Wilks, was Alick Dick’s brother-in-law.
-(Both were also related by marriage to Sir John Black, but in that case, familiarity had merely strengthened Wilks’ reluctance to do business with Sir John.)
-While nothing had come of those negotiations, both companies recognized the advantages of such an alliance and launched a new round of negotiations in early 1959.
-These discussions were no more fruitful than the first, but the merger talks did give each company a glimpse of the other’s upcoming product plans.
+(Both were also related by marriage to Sir John Black, but that familiarity had merely strengthened Wilks’ reluctance to do business with Sir John.)
+While nothing had come of those negotiations, both companies recognized the advantages of such an alliance and launched a new round of talks in early 1959.
+These discussions were no more fruitful than the first, but the merger discussions did give each company a glimpse of the other’s upcoming product plans.

 It was in this way that Standard learned that Rover was developing a sophisticated 2-liter sedan, codenamed P6, which was intended to shake off the staid “Auntie” image of Rover’s existing P4 line in hopes of attracting younger buyers.
 This paralleled Standard’s own goals, and knowledge of the Rover program would have a strong influence on Standard’s plans.

 Another pivotal moment came during a visit to Standard’s offices in Banner Lane from automotive journalist Chris Jennings, then the editor of the British magazine The Motor.
 Upon seeing the Zebu prototype, Jennings warned Webster and Dick that the new Ford Anglia 105E, set to debut later that year, featured similar reverse-slant sail panels.
 Since the Anglia was Ford of Britain’s smallest and cheapest model, such a resemblance would obviously not do the Zebu any favors, so the revelation sent Standard back to the drawing board on a design that had been close to final.